-E3 2017 Updates: Nintendo Going ‘Big’, Xbox Games To Have More Time On Stage
+E3 2017 Updates: Nintendo Going ‘Big,’ Xbox Games To Have More Time On Stage

-The Electronic Entertainment Expo (E3) is still a few months away but updates regarding what gamers can expect from major players in the video game industry are already pouring in.
+The Electronic Entertainment Expo is still a few months away, but updates regarding what gamers can expect from major players in the video game industry are already pouring in.
 Xbox and Nintendo, for instance, are already teasing what they have up their sleeves for the June 2017 convention.

-The president of Nintendo America, Reggie Fils-Aime, in a recent Fox News interview, as cited by VG24/7 talked about their plans for the E3 2017.
+The president of Nintendo America, Reggie Fils-Aime, in a recent Fox News interview (as cited by VG24/7), talked about the company’s plans for E3 2017.

 “E3 is always a big time for Nintendo.
 We look at each E3 as a unique opportunity to tell our story,” he shared.
+“And we’re gonna have a big E3 this year.”

 Adding that Nintendo at E3 2017 will feature a “variety of games,” Fils-Aime also noted the following.